flexera-public/right_aws_api/README.md

 - {RightScale::CloudApi::AWS::SNS::Manager     Simple Notification Service (SNS)}
 - {RightScale::CloudApi::AWS::SQS::Manager     Simple Queue Service (SQS)}

 And it is easy to add support for other.

-(Plz refer to AWS docs (http://aws.amazon.com/documentation/) for API params and usage explanation)
+You will need to refer to the AWS docs (http://aws.amazon.com/documentation/) for all the API params and usage explanations.

 ## Basic usage

 ### Amazon Elastic Compute Cloud (EC2)

-With this manager you do not need to worry aboutany new API call implementations.
+This library supports all existing and future EC2 API calls.
 If you know that EC2 supports a call and you know what params it accepts - just call the method with those params.

 #### Basics